 In efforts to rehabilitate historic properties, bring in new businesses and support the city’s economic base, Kendall Whittier Main Street never loses sight of the individuals.
 KWMS is dedicated to maintaining an affordable district instead of pricing people out.
 This is what makes Kendall Whittier so special – progress without marginalization.

 We welcome you to download our 2017-18 Annual Report to learn more about KWMS activities and accomplishments.
+Or review our organizational vision for Kendall Whittier’s future.

 For more information on the Oklahoma Main Street Program, visit the Oklahoma Department of Commerce website.